mhmdreda99/Python-for-everybody-specializaion/README.md

 # Python-for-everybody-specializaion
-02) University of Michigan: Python for Everybody Specialization by Charles Severance Finished
+ ## University of Michigan: Python for Everybody Specialization by Charles Severance

+Contents:
 Programming for Everybody(Getting Started with Python) Python Data Structure
 Using Python to Access Web Data